 An engagement engine is a powerful tool driving consumers (whether B2B or B2C) down the conversion funnel, hence it doesn’t replace the funnel but augments it.
 Consumers still go through the 4 stages, but it’s the engine that moves them through them, rather than brand communications.

 Now, I don’t blame Northwestern or the J-school.
 They’re both great institutions with stellar reputations.
 But, they’re not marketers and they don’t have a strong understanding of consumer behavior or marketing strategy.

 So, let’s delve into this further.

 How the engagement engine drives consumers down the conversion funnel

-Like I said, it used to be brand communications — advertising, PR, sales people — that moved consumers down the conversion funnel.
+As I said, it used to be brand communications — advertising, PR, salespeople — that moved consumers down the conversion funnel.
 Now, everyone is in the act.

-Today, we find that between 70% and 90% of the purchase decision happened before the consumer ever saw a salesperson or bought product on your website.
+Today, we find that between 70% and 90% of the purchase decision happened before the consumer ever saw a salesperson or bought a product on your website.
 Even business customers make decisions before buying and they like the option to buy online without seeing a salesperson.
-IBM proved this when their terminals were commoditized and they sold more that $1 billion of them through IBM Direct.
-Once a business customer owned some terminals or even mini computers, they didn’t need a salesperson to reorder.
+IBM proved this when their terminals were commoditized and they sold more than $1 billion of them through IBM Direct.
+Once a business customer-owned some terminals or even mini computers, they didn’t need a salesperson to reorder.
 It was faster to just do it online or by phone.

 What does this change mean for brands?